baheldeepti/BloodDonation/readme.md

 ## Problem Statement

-Blood banks and healthcare organizations need to identify and engage repeat donors efficiently to ensure a stable blood supply.
-Manual processes and generic outreach often miss high‑value donors or waste resources on unlikely donors.
-This application provides an AI‑powered decision support system to:

-* Predict which donors are most likely to give again
-* Forecast monthly donation volumes
-* Recommend personalized outreach strategies
-* Quantify expected cost savings per donor segment
+Blood banks and healthcare organizations seek to efficiently allocate outreach resources to maximize repeat donations while minimizing marketing effort.
+Generic campaigns waste budget on unlikely donors, whereas targeted outreach can yield higher returns.
+We formulate an optimization problem to decide which donors to target under a budget constraint.

 ## Data Source